- This event has passed.

 Ever fall out of your kayak in the middle of a lake, and attempt to get back into the yak, only to find yourself swimming back to shore?
 Do you wish to feel more comfortable when power boats kick up wake passing by you?
 Have you ever watched a paddle buddy fallen into the water next to you, and both of you didn’t know what to do?
 Planning to take a kayaking trip on the big waters of Lake Superior or Lake Michigan?
 If you answered ‘yes’ to any of these questions, have we a program for you.

 This session is primary for couples – or ‘paddle partners’ who do not mind sharing their personal bubble with each other.
-A paddle partner is someone who is in your close social bubble, where it is safe for you and the other to be less than six feet apart in an extended period of time and not wearing masks.
+A paddle partner is someone who is in your close social bubble.
 You and your buddy will be exclusively working together during this session.
+If you do not have a paddle buddy, we will team up with you.

 Kayak rescues are an exciting way to go outside your comfort level and understand a valuable survival tool This is a 3 to 4 hour session intended for those who wish to understand how to get back into the kayak, while on the water.
 Prerequisite for this class is basic knowledge about your kayak (or previous student of either the Kickstart or the Essentials classes), and a wet-exit ability.